mre/endler.dev/content/2024/no-matter-what/index.md

 - Played computer games all afternoon and lost track of time?
 Dinner at 6.
 - No matter how bad your day was, dinner is always waiting for you at 6.

-Still, it sounded like one of those "stupid" rules only grownups would come up with.
+Still, it sounded like one of those "stupid" rules only grown-ups would come up with.
 And in fact, my parents knew that it was stupid.
 They did it anyway.
 As a kid, that made their life look extremely dull and boring.